Resources for Professionals

 We are dedicated to keeping the lines of communication open between our team and the physicians we partner with to provide seamless transitions and coordinated care for all patients who undergo surgery at Children’s Hospital.

 Please call 215-590-2730 to refer your patient or for a consultation.
 Our offices are open Monday through Friday from 8 a.m. until 5 p.m.
 After hours, your calls are referred to the attending pediatric surgeon on call.

-Your patients can choose to see a pediatric surgeon at the office most convenient to them — in Bucks County, Exton, King of Prussia, Atlantic County (Mays Landing, NJ), Voorhees (NJ) or the Children's Hospital Main Campus in Philadelphia.
+Your patients can choose to see a pediatric surgeon at the office most convenient to them — at one of our care network locations in PA or NJ, or at the Children's Hospital Main Campus in Philadelphia.